stelzinga/MF/Management_Framework-Appendix.md

 - Review: a Result vs Target + determine if change needed
 - Rewrite: an existing document

-Short versions of Verbs are possible e.g.:
+Short versions of Verbs are :
 - "D: " refers to "Discuss"
 - "P: " refers to "Plan"
 - "C: " refers to "Check"
 - "A: " refers to "Ask"

 The short versions serve visually as a reminder to do something.

 Names of Routines can be appended with " - D", " - W", " - BW",, " - M", " - Q", " - H", " - Y"  , " - AH" for daily, weekly, bi-weekly, monthly, quarterly, half-yearly or semi-annually, yearly or ad hoc.
 Indicators for periodicity are also reflected in the Date Indicator (see below), it is sometimes useful to see it in the Name because the Name often appears in Reports.
 Depending on the context other post-fixes can be added such that they add additional information to the name e.g., " - Prio", " - Budgeted", ...